0xTaylur/0xtaylur.github.io/mindgames.md

 Challenge Link: [Mindgames](https://tryhackme.com/room/mindgames)

 Mindgames is a hard rated box on TryHackMe.
-We're tasked with enumerating, gaining initial access, then a somewhat tricky privilege escalation using a Library Load via OpenSSL.
+We're tasked with enumerating, gaining initial access,and then a somewhat tricky privilege escalation using a Library Load via OpenSSL.

 ## Recon

 There wasn't that much enumeration to do since we only found 2 ports open: 22 running ssh and 80 running a HTTP server from our NMAP scan.
 ```markdown
 # Nmap 7.80 scan initiated Tue Jun 16 23:26:12 2020 as: nmap -sC -sV -o nmap 10.10.91.145
 Nmap scan report for 10.10.91.145